antmendoza/sdk-python-flyte-integration/README.md

 This is a PCO to demonstrate how to run execute Serverless Workflow Specification DLSs into Flyte workflow engine.

-For now is a WIP project and the full Serverless Workflow Specification is not supported yet.
+This is a WIP project and the full Serverless Workflow Specification is not supported yet.